NickDeno/CSE218/Rough Draft Project/README.txt

 	   library to project by right-clicking on project -> Build Path -> Configure Build Path -> ClassPath -> Add Library -> User Library -> then add your JavaFX library.

+	2) Add External Jars: If a "Referenced Libraries" library containing RichTextFx already appears in the project folder, you can skip this step.
-	2) Add External Jars: The external jars used for this program are located in the "ExternalLibs" folder.
-To add these jars to classpath, go to ExternalLibs folder -> right-click on jar file -> Build Path -> Add to Build Path.
+	   The external jars used for this program are located in the "ExternalLibs" folder.
+To add these jars to class path, go to ExternalLibs folder -> right-click on jar file -> Build Path -> Add to Build Path.
 The jar will then be added to a "Referenced Libraries" library in the project.
 This only has to be done for the first time, after that the jar will always be in the class path.
 Also if you prefer, you can add the external jars directly to your "MyJavaFXLib" library instead.

 	3) Add runtime args to "AppDemo": --module-path "Path to JavaFX library" --add-modules=javafx.controls,javafx.fxml